ShitcoinBTC/ShitcoinBtc/README.md

 For an immediately usable, binary version of the Owleecoin Core software, see https://syscoincore.org/en/download/.

-Further information about Owlee Core is available in the [doc folder](/doc).
+Further information about Shit Core is available in the [doc folder](/doc).

 What is Shit Core?
 ----------------